 2. Your Dog is Showing Calm Body Language

 Calm, relaxed dog body language is usually a sign of a happy, comfortable dog.
 When your dog is happy and relaxed, their bodies will be looser and more relaxed.
 They may be lounging and napping.
+They might even sigh.
+Contentment can be one of the reasons why dogs sigh.

 When they walk, they will carry themselves differently than when they’re tense.
 If your dog tenses up, pay attention to when and why and try to avoid those situations if possible.
 This will help you keep your dog happy and calm.